Nicxe/f1tv-token-helper/README.md

 ```

 5. Open Chrome and go to `chrome://extensions`.
-6. Enable `Developer mode`.
-7. Click `Load unpacked`.
+6. Click `Load unpacked`.
-8. Select the local `dist/` folder in this repository.
+7. Select the local `dist/` folder in this repository.

 After loading or reloading the unpacked extension, use the same Home Assistant pairing flow described above.